-The mathematical foundations of computing, which includes various topics in discrete and continuous mathematics, is taught through a series of core modules in the first two years.
-Follow-on modules in the third year allow you to apply the knowledge and skills gained to build and reason about computer-based systems, with key drivers being correctness, usability, security, reliability and performance.
+The mathematical foundations of computing, which includes various topics in discrete and continuous mathematics, is taught through a series of core modules1 in the first two years.
+Follow-on modules in the third and fourth years allow you to apply the knowledge and skills gained to build and reason about complex systems, with key drivers being correctness, usability, security, reliability and performance.